'Faulty mechanical equipment' blamed for active shooter reports at NC high school

-PENDER COUNTY, N.C. --Investigators have found no evidence of shots fired at Topsail High School, according to Pender County Sheriff's Office.
+PENDER COUNTY, N.C. --Investigators have found no evidence of shots fired at Topsail High School in North Carolina, according to Pender County Sheriff's Office.

 Capt.
 James Rowell said deputies responded to reports of shots being fired at the school around 6:30 Friday morning.